starship/starship/docs/fr-FR/config/README.md

 | symbol    |           | Reflète la valeur de l'option `symbol` |
 | style\* |           | Reflète la valeur de l'option `style`  |

-*: Cette variable peut uniquement être utilisée dans une chaine de style
+*: This variable can only be used as a part of a style string

 ## COBOL / GNUCOBOL

-Le module `cobol` affiche la version de COBOL installée.
-Par défaut, le module sera affiché si l’une de ces conditions est remplie :
+The `cobol` module shows the currently installed version of COBOL.
+By default, the module will be shown if any of the following conditions are met:

 - Le répertoire courant contient un fichier finissant par `.cob` ou `.COB`
 - Le répertoire courant contiens un fichier finissant par `.cbl` ou `.CBL`